 To make your soil warm up quicker, you can cover the area where you want to grow cantaloupes with black plastic.
 This will absorb heat and cause the soil to warm faster.

-When the soil is warm enough for planting cantaloupe seedlings, create the mounds as described above.
+When the soil is warm enough for transplanting cantaloupe seedlings, create the mounds as described above.
 Using a trowel, dig 3-4 holes in each mound, about the depth of the peat pots.
 Space the holes evenly apart.
 Tear off the bottom of the pots and plant the seedlings and remaining pot in the holes you dug.
 Back-fill any empty space with loose dirt and tamp down lightly.
 After transplanting, water the seedlings in well.
+At this point, it wouldn't be a bad idea to also apply a balance, water soluble fertilizer product, just to give the seedlings a bit of a boost.

 Now that you know all about planting cantaloupe, it's time to learn about watering and fertilizing them.